exasol/release-droid/doc/system_requirements.md

 ##### GitHub Release Title From Release Letter
 `req~github-release-title-from-release-letter~1`

-RR extracts the GitHub release title from the release letter.
+RD extracts the GitHub release title from the release letter.

 Rationale: